mrockingham/Sprint-Challenge--Advanced-CSS/README.md

 * [ ] Create a fixed navigation and add some opacity to the background

 * [ ] Create a form that would allow someone to sign up for a Spacewalkers Magazine subscription
+Answers:
+        Q1
+        Responsive sites and adaptive sites are the same in that they both change appearance based on the browser environment they are being viewed on.
+        Adaptive websites adapt to the width of the browser at a specific points.
+In other words, the website is only concerned about the browser being a specific width, at which point it adapts the layout. q2
+        Means you build for the mobile than extend to deskto and the other way around Q3
+        It gives it a base font size to that matches with the rem q4
+        Its like adding the color to your drawings q5
+        I really like adding imges\errors in my code that i don't catch